 ASC 842 Embedded Lease Assessment Template for Lessees

 While we try not to be alarmists here at Embark, sometimes the fine people at the FASB (Financial Accounting Standards Board) force our hand.
-Case in point – private companies are already on the clock for the expansive new lease accounting standard in ASC 842, yet many are still scrambling to get their lease accounting house in order.
+Case in point – public and private companies are both now knee-deep in the expansive new lease accounting standard in ASC 842, yet many are still scrambling to get their lease accounting house in order.
 And that’s no bueno.

 What Are Embedded Leases?